 Building the basic structure, testing its functionality, and delivering it successfully becomes the base for the authenticity and success of the later versions.
 Moreover, the final application will be based on user experience and feedback.

-MVP thus helps in releasing the product in a phased manner that greatly eliminates the possibilities of failures saving cost and time.
+MVP in software development thus helps in releasing the product in a phased manner that greatly eliminates the possibilities of failures saving cost and time.
 The changes based on the customers’ requirements and feedback can be incorporated through the iterative process of building, measuring, and learning ensuring to completely meet the market needs.

 Also check out the cost to build an MVP before you get started